Aims

 Related information

-This is one of the 3 interconnected activities to reform the food regulation system.
+This is part of the activities to reform the food regulation system.

 View all the activities to maintain a strong and agile food regulation system.